devwaseem/nonull/_posts/2020-06-05-anonymous.md

 >Enumeration is defined as the process of extracting user names, machine names, network resources, shares, and services from a system. ...
 The gathered information is used to identify the vulnerabilities or weak points in system security and tries to exploit the System gaining phase.

 Let's start the enumeration process.
-Heuristic tinkering/passive scanning showed there was no webserver running but FTP and SSH is running.
+Heuristic tinkering/passive scanning shows that there was no webserver running but FTP and SSH is running.

 ## Nmap